seasketch/geoprocessing/website/docs/tutorials/newproject.md

 # Create a New Geoprocessing Project

-This tutorial walks through generating a new geoprocessing project for the Federated States of Micronesia.
-It assumes:
+This tutorial walks through creating a new geoprocessing project for the Federated States of Micronesia.
+The planning area for this example is defined as the coastline to the outer boundary of the Exclusive Economic Zone (200 nautical miles).

+This tutorial assumes:

 - Your [system setup](./Tutorials.md) is complete
 - Your Ubuntu virtual environment is running (Devcontainer or WSL)
 - You have VSCode open in your virtual environment with a terminal pane open

+Disclaimer: many of the commands, functions, and example reports in this tutorial are designed for measuring the overlap of a sketch or sketch collection, with one or more vector/raster datasources, within one or more planning boundaries (geographies).
+Your requirements may be drastically different and you are welcome to take only inspiration from them and use the available lower level building blocks to create something that meets your needs.
+See the [Extending](../Extending.md) page to learn more.

 ## Initialize Geoprocessing Project